 In the CPS, some of the sample areas are chosen to represent both themselves and other areas in the same state, but not in the sample; the remainder of the sample areas represent only themselves.
 The first-stage ratio estimation procedure is designed to reduce that portion of the variance resulting from requiring sample areas to represent areas not in sample (i.e., non self-representing PSUs).
-Therefore, this adjustment procedure is applied only to sample data for the non self-representing PSUs and is done by Black alone/non-Black alone cells at the state level.
-Each race cell is further divided into two age cells: age 0-15, and age 16 and older
+Therefore, this adjustment procedure is applied only to sample areas that represent other areas and is done by Black-alone /not-Black-alone cells at a state level.
+Each race cell is further divided into two age cells: age 0-15, and age 16 and older.